socialspacedev/minicannon/src/pages/about.md

 ## <img src="/img/me-sideon.PNG" alt="Dumb picture of Andrew Long" title="This is me relatively recently" height="1795" width="2346" />Who am I?

-I'm a pākeha based in Otepoti, New Zealand.
+I'm pākeha (tangata Tiriti) based in Otepoti, New Zealand.
 I'm Head of Customer Experience at <a href="https://cloudcannon.com" target="_blank" rel="noopener">CloudCannon</a>.
 A Parent.
 A Cat owner.
 An elderly footballer.
 Intermittent noise maker and collector of records.
 Formally, a business owner, academic, radio host, Tāmaki Makaurau citizen and other forgotten things.​​​​​

 ## Why Ānaru?